 The Region 7 Finger Lakes are also early season favorites.
 Good fishing typically carries through to mid-June on Cayuga, Skaneateles, and Owasco Lakes.
 Cayuga Lake is well known for rainbow trout, and along with Owasco Lake, offers excellent fishing for lake trout.
 Skaneateles Lake offers good fishing for lake trout, rainbow trout, and, along with Cayuga, provides an exceptional opportunity for landlocked salmon.
 Otisco Lake also offers good brown trout fishing during early April.

-For the best opportunities to catch lake-run rainbow trout in the Finger Lake tributaries (which open to trout fishing on April 1), try Salmon Creek, Cayuga Inlet and Fall Creek on Cayuga Lake; and Grout Brook on Skaneateles Lake; and 2013 angler diary data looks encouraging, with a few rainbow trout being caught in Owasco Inlet.
+For the best opportunities to catch lake-run rainbow trout in the Finger Lake tributaries (which open to trout fishing on April 1), try Salmon Creek, Cayuga Inlet and Fall Creek on Cayuga Lake; Grout Brook on Skaneateles Lake; and 2013 angler diary data looks encouraging, with a few rainbow trout being caught in Owasco Inlet.

 Weather permitting, we anticipate excellent early trout fishing opportunities in all of our stocked waters with the most notable being Nine Mile, Limestone and Butternut Creeks in Onondaga County; Oquaga and Nanticoke Creeks in Broome County; the Otselic River in Chenango and Cortland counties; Genegantslet Creek in Chenango County; Chittenango Creek and the Otselic River in Madison County; the west and east branches of Tioughnioga River in Cortland County; Fall and Virgil Creeks in Tompkins County; and Owego Creek, the east and west branches of Owego Creek, and Cayuta Creek in Tioga County.
 Stream Trout Fishing Methods is available online for people wishing to know more about fishing for trout in streams.